-- 1 In the US, "visible minorities" includes American Indian, Alaskan Native, Asian, Black or African American, Hispanic, Latino, Native Hawaiian or Other Pacific Islander, or two or more races.
-We operate in Florida and New Mexico where visible minorities account for approximately 50 per cent and 70 per cent of the population, respectively (US Census Bureau, 2021).
-In Canada, "visible minorities" includes Indigenous, Mi'kmag, African Nova Scotian, East Asian, South Asian, South Asian, West Asian, West Asian, Cathoritan Canada, "visible minorities" includes Indigenous, Mi'kmag, African Nova Scotian, East Asian, South Asian, South Asian, South Asian, South Asian, West Asian, West Asian, Cathoritan Cat Other.
+1 In the US, "visible minorities" includes American Indian, Alaskan Native, Asian, Black or African American, Hispanic, Latino, Native Hawaiian or Other Pacific Islander, or two or more races.
+We operate in Florida and New Mexico where visible minorities account for approximately 50 per cent and 62 per cent of the population, respectively (US Census Bureau, 2023 Population Estimates).
+In Canada, "visible minorities" includes Indigenous, Mi'kmaq, African, African Nova Scotian, East Asian, South Asian, South Asian, Southeast Asian, West Asian/Arab, Latin or Other.
 We operate in Nova Scotia, New Brunswick and Newfoundland and Labrador where visible minorities represent 10 per cent, 6 per cent and 3 per cent of the population, respectively (Statistics Canada, 2021).
-In addition to the self-identification data gathered from employees in the US, in 2020 we began gathering voluntary, self-identification data from our teams in Canada.
-As of December 31, 2023, 59 per cent of Canadian employees had participated.
-Our self-identification survey in Canada is voluntary, and as a result, we may be underreporting the percentage of employees who identify as visible minorities and other categories in the table due to incomplete participation. - 2 In the US, "underrepresented" includes veterans and people with a disability.
-Prior to 2023, the ambiguous description in the US veteran metrics meant employees who identified as 'protected' veterans as well as other types of 'assumed' veterans self-identified in the veteran category.
-Only 'protected' veterans ought to have been captured.
-In 2022, US employees that identified as underrepresented (which includes veterans' status) was updated from 17 per cent to 6 per cent.
-In 2022, US leaders that identified as underrepresented (which includes veterans' status) was updated from 17 per cent to 7 per cent.
-This has been corrected in the 2023 data.
-In Canada, "underrepresented" includes members of the 2SLGBTQ+ community and people with a disability. - 3 Leaders are defined as managers, director and above. - 4 Senior leaders are defined as Director level and above. - 5 A data coding error has resulted in changes to US promotions data in 2022.
-For 2022, women promoted in the US was updated from 46 per cent.
-Women promoted in our workforce in 2022 changed from 46 per cent to 42 per cent.
-Women promoted in our workforce in 2022 changed from 46 per cent. promoted that identify as visible minorities in the US was updated from 46 per cent to 49 per cent.
-This error was corrected in 2023. - 6 5 out of 11 Directors identified as women in 2023.
-At our Annual Meeting of Shareholders held May 23, 2024, 36 per cent (4 out of 11) of Emera Director Nominees to the Board identified as women, including our Chair. - 7 2 out of 11 Directors identified as diverse.
+In addition to the self-identification data gathered from employees in the US, in 2020 we began gathering voluntary self-identification data from our teams in Canada.
+As of December 31, 2024, 59.3 per cent of Canadian employees had participated.
+Our self-identification survey in Canada is voluntary, and as a result, we may be underreporting the percentage of employees who identify as visible minorities and other categories in the table due to incomplete participation.

+2 In the US, "underrepresented" includes veterans and people with a disability.

+3 Leaders are defined as managers, directors and above.

+4 Senior leaders are defined as director level and above.

+5 5 out of 12 Directors are women in 2024.
+At our Annual Meeting of Shareholders held May 22, 2025, 42 per cent (5 out of 12) of Emera Director Nominees to the Board were women, including our Chair.

+6 2 out of 12 Directors identified as diverse.
 Diverse is defined as having Indigenous heritage, ethnic, racial or visible minority status, a disability or other diversity characteristics apart from gender.
-As of May 23, 2024, one director nominee identifies as having an ethnic, racial or visible minority status and one director nominee identifies as a member of the LGBTQ+ community.
-The per cent increase (18 per cent in 2023) is the result of a reduction in the total number of Board members in 2023 (2022: 12 and 2023: 11).
+As of May 22, 2025, one director nominee identifies as having an ethnic, racial or visible minority status and one director nominee identifies as a member of the LGBTQ+ community.
+The per cent decrease (17 per cent in 2024) is the result of an increase in the total number of Board members in 2024 (2023: 11 and 2024: 12).